aws-samples/retail-demo-store/docs/Deployment/getting-started.md

 ## Step 2: Create a S3 Staging Bucket

-Create a dedicated S3 bucket specifically for deployment, and ensure that [**versioning is enabled**](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html) for this bucket.
+Create a dedicated S3 bucket specifically for staging/deployment, and ensure that [**versioning is enabled**](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html) for this bucket.

-!!!
-Note
+> [!IMPORTANT]
-    Bucket Region: Your staging bucket must be in the **region** in which you plan to deploy the Retail Demo Store.
+> Your staging bucket must be in the **region** with in which you plan to deploy the Retail Demo Store.

 ### Enabling Event Notifications